TimCares/MasterThesis/docs/thesis/background/knowledge_distillation.typ

 #set math.equation(numbering: "(1)")
 == Knowledge Distillation <knowledge_distillation>

-Training large deep learning models is computationally expensive, and therefore finanically infeasible for researchers outside of large corporations.
+Training large deep learning models is computationally expensive, and therefore financially infeasible for researchers outside of large corporations.
 Models often require more than 500 million parameters to achieve state-of-the-art (SOTA) performance, and training those models requires a lot of computational resources, e.g. GPUs, time and data.
 For example, CoCa, a vision model reaching SOTA performance of 91% validation accuracy on ImageNet-1K @imagenet, has 2.1 billion parameters, and was trained on more than